saiharshith-4502/nexus-business-suite/README.md

 # Nexus Business Suite

-> A modern, open-source ERP & CRM platform designed to streamline business operations with powerful analytics and intuitive management tools.
+> A comprehensive business management platform designed to streamline operations, manage customer relationships, and provide powerful analytics for modern businesses.

 ## 🎯 What Problem Does It Solve?